emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Greater Link Lifeforce:__ Half any damage taken from linking lifeforce with an ally with a guardian ward.
+  * __Greater Link Lifeforce:__ Halve any damage taken from linking lifeforce with an ally with a guardian ward.
-  * __Shared Healing:__ If a paladin heals one ally with a guardian ward, it heals the other for half as much.

 __Level 12 Paladin__